isakkjerstad/weather-report-station/README.md

 - Video files are only temporary stored, and overwritten on each recording.
 - Recording time can be changed by setting the "OBS_REC_TIME" in the main file.
 - The recording file size must not exceed the max. allowed size by the mail server.
 File size is determined by factors like recording length, resolution, frame-rate and bit-rate.
 A too large file will prohibit the video from being sent, displaying an error to the user.
 If changing any of mentioned factors, please check the size of the "obs_files/recording/recording.mp4" file after a recording is done.
 Use a 3-4 MB margin.
+- If the OBS Web Server is incorrectly configured the application will timeout after 45 seconds, and yield an error.
+This also applies if any other connection problems to OBS occur at startup.
+- All "remove.me" files must be replaced with background videos or thumbnails.
+At least one pair of background assets (video + thumbnail) must exist for the application to operate correctly.
 - The application supports Norwegian, English and German speaking users.

 ## Upcoming features: